Sample the street food

 Make some new friends

 The Indonesia Australia Language Foundation offers starter classes in several locations around the country or else ask at your guesthouse for a local tutor.
-If you’re planning to travel outside of the major tourist resorts a Lonely Planet phrasebook makes a worthwhile backpack addition.
+If you’re planning to travel outside of the major tourist resorts a phrasebook makes a worthwhile backpack addition.